matkosoric/US-Census-1990-Stream/README.md

 ### Dataset

 I downloaded the dataset from UCI Machine Learning Repository.
-Data contains only codes, so each column is a numeric type.
+Original data without enriching contains only codes, so each column is a numeric type.
 Uncompressed csv file has about 360 MB.
 [US Census Data (1990)](https://archive.ics.uci.edu/ml/machine-learning-databases/census1990-mld/)